Romantic chess: History

 The Romantic era is generally considered to have reached its peak with Alexander McDonnell and Louis-Charles Mahé de La Bourdonnais, the two dominant chess players of the 1830s.
 The 1840s were dominated by Howard Staunton, and other leading players of the era included Adolf Anderssen, Daniel Harrwitz, Henry Bird, Louis Paulsen, Paul Morphy and Joseph Henry Blackburne.
-The Immortal Game, played by Anderssen and Lionel Kieseritzky on 21 June 1851 in London—where Anderssen made bold sacrifices to secure victory, giving up both rooks and a bishop, then his queen, and then checkmating his opponent with his three remaining is considered a supreme example of Romantic chess.
+The Immortal Game, played by Anderssen and Lionel Kieseritzky on 21 June 1851 in London—where Anderssen made bold sacrifices to secure victory, giving up both rooks and a bishop, then his queen, and then checkmating his opponent with his three remaining —is considered a supreme example of Romantic chess.

 The Romantic era is generally considered to have ended with the 1873 Vienna tournament where Wilhelm Steinitz popularized positional play and the closed game.
-This domination ushered in a new age of chess known as the "Modern", or Classical school, which would last until the 1930s when hypermodernism—thanks to Aron Nimzowitsch—started becoming popular.
+This domination ushered in a new age of chess known as the "Modern", or Classical school.

-During the 1930s, Nazi Germany co-opted chess as a political tool and to that end circulated propaganda alleging the age of Romantic chess, dominated by dashing Aryan players such as Morphy and Anderssen, had been derailed by "cowardly, stingy" positional chess exemplified by Jewish players like Steinitz, Emanuel Lasker and others.
+During the 1930s, Nazi Germany co-opted chess as a political tool and to that end circulated propaganda alleging the age of Romantic chess, dominated by dashing Aryan players such as Morphy and Anderssen, had been derailed by "cowardly, stingy" positional chess exemplified by Jewish players like Steinitz, Emanuel Lasker, Akiba Rubinstein and others.